Work Permit Application

-Significant amendments were made to the Massachusetts Child Labor Laws, M.G.L. c.
-149, 53-105, in 2007.
-The amendments affect minors' working hours, provide for certain additional required supervision, streamline the work permit process, strengthen existing criminal penalties and also allow for civil penalties in the event of violations.
-A complete summary of the Massachusetts laws regulating child labor, including the recent changes, may be found below.
-As a result of the legislation, there is a single application and permit process for all teen workers ages 14-17.
+A complete summary of the Massachusetts laws regulating child labor, including changes made in 2007, may be found below.
 All teens under 18 years of age must complete a work permit application and obtain a work permit before starting a new job.

 Minors: With very limited exceptions, minors under the age of 14 may not be employed.
 All minors under the age of 18 must complete an employment permit application and obtain the permit before starting a new job.
 Applications for employment permits are available for download using the links below.
 You may also access these forms in multiple languages.

 For minors who are residents of the Commonwealth of Massachusetts, permits are issued by the superintendent of schools for the municipality in which the minor lives or attends school - either is acceptable.
 If the minor resides outside the Commonwealth, the permit is issued by the superintendent for the municipality where the minor's job will be located.

 A minor cannot be granted a permit unless the specific employer, work address, and job description have been provided.

 Minors who are no longer students are covered by the child labor laws in the same way that students of the same age are covered.